jwikman/nab-al-tools/test-app/Xliff-test/docs/page-nab-with-grid/index.md

 ---
 uid: page_nab_with_grid
-title: Page NAB With Grid | Al
+title: Page With Grid | Al
 ---
-# NAB With Grid
+# With Grid

 ## Object Definition